leandergangso/goc/README.md

 You can use this both for Mac and Windwos, but tweaks may be needed.
 Just follow the steps above and make changes where applicable.

+## Google tokens

+Note that, unless you put your google app in *production*, the token only lasts for 7 days.
+If the refresh token expires the `token.json` will be deleted and you will be prompted to reauthenticate on he next command.

 ## Usage examples (may differ)

 See help: